agorapulse/grails-aws-sdk/README.md

 # Compatibilty

-NOTE: For Grails 4 and later you should consider migrating to [Micronaut AWS SDK](https://agorapulse.github.io/micronaut-aws-sdk/) as Miconaut is now the first class citizen in Grails.
+NOTE: For Grails 4 and later you should migrate to [Micronaut AWS SDK](https://agorapulse.github.io/micronaut-aws-sdk/) as Miconaut is now the first class citizen in Grails.

 | Grails        | Plugin        |
 | ------------- |---------------|